@arrays

 Returns: Nothing (mutates array in place).

-Removes and returns the last element of an array.
+Removes and returns the first element of an array.
+Panics if the array is empty.

 }